iinaraz/CellScribe/README.md

 python cellscribe.py --data PATH_TO_EXPRESSION_MATRIX --populations PATH_TO_POPULATION_INFO --n_markers N_MARKERS --fc_threshold LOG2_FC_THRESHOLD --pval_threshold ADJUSTED_PVALUE_THRESHOLD
 ```

+Initiating CellScribe will create a folder in the current directory and store the results (see Output) in the directory.

 ## Running with example data

 Testing the tool is possible by using files in the [data](https://github.com/iinaraz/CellScribe/tree/main/data) folder.